MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * The unification rules and customer profile schema are the same for all business units.

  > [!NOTE]
    > * Any changes to the BU data separation configuration will trigger a full refresh.
-If your instance is on incremental, then a full refresh needs to be triggered manually after changes have been made.
+If your instance is in incremental mode, then a full refresh needs to be triggered manually after changes have been made.

 Data that are tied to a customer profile, e.g., activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.